mavlink/qgc-user-guide/en/SettingsView/General.md

 ### Ground Station Location (NMEA GPS Device) {#nmea_gps}

 *QGroundControl* will automatically use an internal GPS to display its own location on the map with a purple `Q` icon (if the GPS provides a heading, this will be also indicated by the icon).
 It may also use the GPS as a location source for *Follow Me Mode* - currently supported on [PX4 Multicopters only](https://docs.px4.io/en/flight_modes/follow_me.html).

-If your ground station does not have an internal GPS you can instead connect an external GPS module via a serial or UDP port.
+You can also configure QGC to connect to an external GPS device via a serial or UDP port.
-The device must support the ASCII NMEA format (this is normally the case)
+The GPS device must support the ASCII NMEA format - this is normally the case.

+> **Tip** A higher quality external GPS system may be useful even if the the ground station has internal GPS support.

 Use the *NMEA GPS Device* drop-down selector to manually select the GPS device and other options: